dgc-network/Learning-Digitalcoin-from-the-Command-Line/17_4_Accessing_Digitalcoind_with_Python.md

-# 17.4: Accessing Bitcoind with Python
+# 17.4: Accessing Digitalcoind with Python

 > :information_source: **NOTE:** This section has been recently added to the course and is an early draft that may still be awaiting review.
 Caveat reader.

-This section explains how to interact with `digitalcoind` using the Python programming language and the [Python-BitcoinRPC](https://github.com/jgarzik/python-bitcoinrpc).
+This section explains how to interact with `digitalcoind` using the Python programming language and the [Python-DigitalcoinRPC](https://github.com/jgarzik/python-bitcoinrpc).

 ## Set Up Python